google/xls/docs_src/tutorials/float_to_int.md

 module to accept a
 [IEEE-754 floating-point number](https://en.wikipedia.org/wiki/IEEE_754) and to
 output the integer representing the same.
-All fractional elements will be discarded and overflow, NaN, and infinities will be clamped to the maximum or minimum representable integer value with the sign of the input number.
+All fractional elements will be discarded.
+Overflow, NaN, and infinite values will be clamped to the maximum or minimum representable integer value with the sign of the input number.

 [TOC]